How to apply for a mark in the USA:

 Office Actions when Registering a Trademark in the US

 More than 60% of all trademarks application receive objections (called "office actions") in the USA, this makes the United States Patent and Trademark Office (USPTO) one of the most demanding Trademark Offices.
 Bonamark adds value to the regular registration by running additional tests to ensure that all the conditional are met.
+In our experience, around 25-30% marks get objections, which usually can be overcame.
+Responding to objection are not included in our regular (basic) price.

 The most typical issues which lead to an objection are: